hanami/view/docsite/source/scopes.html.md

 So for a `scope_namespace` of `Scopes` and scope built as `:media_player`, the `Scopes::MediaPlayer` class will be looked up.

-If a matching scope class cannot be found, the standard `Dry::View::Scope` class will be used.
+If a matching scope class cannot be found, the standard `Hanami::View::Scope` class will be used.

 ## Rendering partials